Pharma hacks explained – How to fix

-- Users are drawn to the hack pages either by following the links in the comment or because the hacked site is starting to rank in the search engines for
+- Users are drawn to the hack pages either by following the links in the comment or because the hacked site is starting to rank in the search engines for that particular word.

 - When the visitor comes to the page either an auto download of malware is attempted or it attempts to download malware when the order button is clicked.

 - If the hackers are successful, they have now added another computer to their stable of bots.